AgicCloud/Demo.Aks.Performance/README-advancedScenario.md

 - Enter the required inputs:
   1. **Set the number of nodes** = The desired number of nodes where the application will be deployed
-  2. **Choose Agent Virtual Machine Size** = Size of the virtual machine that kubernetes will create
+  2. **Choose the kubernetes node VM size** = Size of the virtual machine that kubernetes will create

 **IMPORTANT**